Pip (musician): Early life

-During his childhood, Pip was interested in music, reading, lacrosse, and Boy Scouts of America, attaining the rank of Eagle Scout in 2009.
+During their childhood, Pip was interested in music, reading, lacrosse, and Boy Scouts of America, attaining the rank of Eagle Scout in 2009.

-Pip's musical aspirations were fostered by his older sister who holds a degree in musical theater.
+Pip's musical aspirations were fostered by their older sister who holds a degree in musical theater.
 Growing up in a large musical family Pip learned to play various instruments, mainly piano, sang lead in local shows, and performed/entertained in the Marietta area.
-During four years at Kennesaw Mountain High School Pip starred in several plays, landing the lead of Huckleberry Finn during his senior year in the musical Big River.
+During four years at Kennesaw Mountain High School Pip starred in several plays, landing the lead of Huckleberry Finn during their senior year in the musical Big River.

 The Glee Project and The Voice

 Pip auditioned in 2011 for Oxygen show The Glee Project Season 1, landing a spot only on the first episode's audition rounds.
 In 2011 Pip was chosen as 1 of 5 select performers from Atlanta's 11alive "The Voice" VIP Early Auditions Contest (Pip was selected during a blind audition by co-host Chesley McNeil).
 Pip moved forward into national auditions and was picked as 1 of 120 contestants to fly out to Studio City, California for the blind auditions of NBCUniversal TV reality show The Voice.

 Pip first appeared in episode 3 of season 2, auditioning with the song "The House of the Rising Sun".
-Judges Adam Levine, Blake Shelton, Cee Lo Green and Christina Aguilera all turned around for Pip; he picked Levine.
+Judges Adam Levine, Blake Shelton, Cee Lo Green and Christina Aguilera all turned around for Pip; they picked Levine.